+Activities history starts in Nepal!
 The word trek is derived from the Boer language (spoken by the Dutch settlers in South Africa), meaning a long, hard journey.
 The root of the word is Dutch ‘trekken’ which means to pull or drag.
 In 1949 Nepal opened its frontiers to the outside world and within eight years, ten of the fourteen 8000m peaks have been climbed.
-Like, Annapurna I (8,091m) was the first to be climbed in 1950, this was followed in 1953 by Mt.
+Likewise, Annapurna I (8,091m) was the first to be climbed in 1950, this was following in 1953 by Mt.
 Everest (8,848m) and Nanga Parbat (8,125m).
 Then after, the increasing numbers of expedition were coming from different countries of the world.
-And then in 1964 all these Himalayan giants had been climbed.
-Shisa-Pangma (8,046m) scaled by the Chinese in 1964 was also climbed on their own.
+And then in 1964 all these Himalayan giants had been climb.
+Shisa-Pangma (8,046m) was scale by the Chinese in 1964 was also climb on their own.
 Tenzing Norgay Sherpa and Edmund Hillary reached the top of the world highest mountain Mt.
-Everest in May 29-1953.
+Everest in May 29/1953.

 Moreover, as a former Gurkha Officer and Military representative at the British Embassy in Kathmandu, he had spent many years of his life walking on the hills of Nepal.
 He had accompanied Bill Tilman on his first trek and in 1964.
 When he founded Mountain Travel, the first trekking company of Nepal and the inspiration for the adventure travel industry.
 His idea, ground-breaking for the time, was to provide Sherpas, to Sardar (guide) and cook together with Tents.
 This made the Himalaya and Nepal available to a wide population and was an immediate success.